matiasfacio/eslint-typescript/README.md

 3. cd into project where you want to use the custom rule
 4. run `yarn link eslint-plugin-rules` (this name can be found in the package.json file of the eslint)

-Everywhere you have a `.eslintrc` file, you can add the custom rule like this:
+In your `.eslintrc` file, add the custom rule like this:

 ```json
 {